French projections: Macron's centrists to keep a majority

 Outside a voting station in a working-class district of Paris, voters debated whether to support Macron’s party for the sake of smooth governance and keeping out extremist views, or to back his opponents to ensure that more political perspectives are heard.

 “When you have a parliament that’s not completely in line with the government, that enables more interesting conversations and discussions,” said Dominique Debarre, retired scientist.
-“But on the other hand, cohabitation (a split political situation) is always in some way a sign of failure.”
+“But on the other hand, cohabitation is always in some way the sign of a failure.”

+Voters were also casting ballots in France’s overseas territories.
+Final polling stations close at 8 p.m.
+(1800 GMT) with initial polling agency projections soon afterward.

 Jeffrey Schaeffer in Paris, Daniel Cole in Marseille and Alex Turnbull in Le Touquet, France contributed.